rcskids/ScriptLinkStandard/docs/walkthrough-create-new-scriptlinkstandard-project.md

   2. Select GetVersion to view documentation on the GetVersion method.
     1. Select Invoke to see the version number you set returned.
   3. Select RunScript to view documentation on the RunScript method.

-## Create Hello World Script

-To be written.

-## Add Unit Test

-To be written.